Digital-Defiance/nlp-metaformer/README.md

-# NLP MetaFormer - An ablation study on the transformer network
+# NLP MetaFormer - An ablation study on the transformer network for NLP tasks

 Inspired by: https://github.com/sail-sg/poolformer - https://arxiv.org/pdf/2111.11418.pdf